 If you managed to secure a spot at the Paiyun Lodge through the permit application process, you probably don’t need to read this part and just focus on hiking Yushan.

 Normally they’ll have space during the weekdays, maybe best to book in advance for the weekends.
 They don’t have a website nor can you find them on Booking.com or other popular booking websites.
 You can call them at this number: +886492702213.
 We were there on a Tuesday night, and there were around 40 people here.
 I think the hostel was almost full, but probably because half of the people were part of the same group.
 That was one of the best parts of our trip.

 Step six : Hiking Yushan

-It took us 12 hours and a half to get from the hostel to the peak and come back.
-We were faster than most.
+It took us 12 hours and a half to get from the hostel to the main Yushan peak and come back to the Dongpu hostel.
+We were faster than most that day.
 We started at 3am, and returned at 3.30pm.
 Let’s break down the hike in three parts:

 From the hostel/parking lot to the trail’s entrance (~4KM / 1 hour)

-First part is the walk from the hostel/parking lot to the trail’s entrance, named the Saddle of Tataka.
+The first part is the walk from the hostel/parking lot to the trail’s entrance, named the Saddle of Tataka.
 It is ~4KM long and it took us 50 minutes.
-The road is paved but closed to all vehicles, except some shuttles going back and forth between these two points, they won’t be there in the early morning, but you can take it at the end of the day.
+The road is paved but closed to all vehicles, except some shuttles going back and forth between these two points, they won’t be there before dawn, but you can take the shuttle during daytime.
 It costs 100NTD (~3US$).
 It seems that these shuttles start to operate at 6.30am.

-On the way you’ll pass by a police station and this is where we dropped our police permit in their postbox.
+On the way, you’ll pass by a police station as shown on the map above.
+We dropped our police permit in their postbox.

 The trail’s entrance to the Paiyun Lodge (8.5KM / 3-5 hours)

-You need to reach the Paiyun Lodge before 10am, otherwise they won’t let you carry on with your hike !
+You need to reach the Paiyun Lodge before 10am, otherwise they won’t let you carry on hiking Yushan !

-We stayed 40 minutes there, eating breakfast, drinking water and of course we let the baby walk and grab everybody’s attention.
+We stayed 40 minutes there, eating breakfast, drinking water and, of course, we let the kid walk and grab everybody’s attention.

 The Paiyun Lodge to the top (2.4KM / 1-2.5 hours)

 Around 40 minutes later we started to go down, took another break in the lodge and headed back to the hostel.
 It was quite misty on the way back.
-We arrived at the Tatajia saddle at 2.50pm, and some shuttle vans were waiting but we walked to the entrance of the Yushan National Park.
+We arrived at the Tataka saddle at 2.50pm, and some shuttle vans were waiting but we walked to the entrance of the Yushan National Park.
 We arrived at the hostel at 3.30pm.
-After a short break and a bit of food, I was on the road cycling while HiuYing started to hitch with the baby towards Chiayi, where our Couchsurfing host was waiting for us!
+After a short break and a bit of food, I was on the road cycling while HiuYing started to hitchhike with the kid towards Chiayi, where our Couchsurfing host was waiting for us!
 That was a very long day, and I ended up hitching a ride with my bicycle to get to Chiayi because I was just too tired!

 When to go ?
 The weather in Yushan